 Both Tallysman and PCTEL have many configurations (with/without magnets, cable lengths, connectors), so contact them for more information.
 Most of their antennas are also available with worldwide distributors as Farnell, Mouser and Digi-Key.

 The antenna must be connected to the SMA connector on the front panel of the MTi-G-700/710 or the u.FL connector on the OEM-board.

 When using another GNSS antenna than the one supplied as a part of the MTi-G-700/710 Development Kit, one has to consider the antenna gain of the active antenna.
 It is recommended to only use active antennas with gain between 15-50 dB.
 The voltage supplied by the MTi-G to the SMA or u.fl connector (OEM) is 3.2 to 3.3V.
-The maximum current must be under 9mA @ 3.3V.
+An active antenna can be supplied at a maximum of 100mA @ 3.3V.

 Patch antennas are not suitable for hand-held devices, because of the de-tuning effect of the hand/body.
 The hand/body will dielectrically load the patch antenna, which will de-tune the resonant frequency of the patch.
 For this purpose a helix antenna is recommended.

 In contrast to helix antennas, patch antennas require a ground plane for operation.
 Helix antennas can be designed for use with or without a ground plane.